createcandle/candlecam/README.md

 - Run this command: `cd /home/pi/.webthings/addons/; git clone https://github.com/createcandle/candlecam.git `
 - reboot

-it should then appear in the addons list
+it should then appear in your installed addons list.
+- enable it